udacity/FSND-P4-Design-A-Game/Project-Description.md

 main.py as a template.
 However, remember that you will need to pass parameters to identify the game and User that should receive the reminder.
 Don't forget to update `app.yaml` with the new Handler listing.
-Finally, consult Google App Engine documentation for [Using Push Queues in Python](https://cloud.google.com/appengine/docs/python/taskqueue/overview-push).
+Finally, consult Google App Engine documentation for <a href="https://cloud.google.com/appengine/docs/python/taskqueue/overview-push" target="_blank">Using Push Queues in Python</a>.